imranariffin/small-steps/README.md

 App that helps you achieve your ambitious goals by focusing on the marginal improvements towards the goals.

 ## origin
-This app is inspired by this TED-ex talk: [How to Achieve Your Most Ambitious Goals | Stephen Duneier | TEDxTucson](https://www.youtube.com/watch?v=TQMbvJNRpLE) on Youtube
+This app is inspired by this TED-ex talk: [How to Achieve Your Most Ambitious Goals | Stephen Duneier | TEDxTucson](https://www.youtube.com/watch?v=TQMbvJNRpLE) on Youtube.
+The speaker talks about his journey as an average person being able to achieve ambitious goals just by focusing on marginal improvements, one improvement at a time.

 ## idea
 0. It's a mobile app that enables you to list down your ambitious `Goal`s